 In the bottom left of this figure, we also show the parameter space explored by other studies.
 Depicted in red is a study by Levesque et al. 2010, in green is Kewley et al. 2001, and in yellow is Moy et al. 2001.
 Levesque et al. 2010 modeled local and low-metallicity starburst galaxies with z < 0.1.
 Kewley et al. 2001 modeled IR starburst galaxies and developed a new theoretical classification scheme for starbursts and AGN galaxies based on the optical diagnostic diagrams.
 Lastly, Moy et al. 2001 try to relate the evolution and metallicity of the starburst to the past star formation history of the host galaxy, again basing their study and parameter range on observational evidence.

 We show these studies overlaid on our grid to emphasize the breadth of our parameter space.
-It is worth noting, however, that the goals of our study are slightly different than those of these previous studies; whereas we are modeling recent, sparse observations, they were modeling that which is typically observed.
-Specifically, the studies listed above (Levesque et al. 2010, Kewley et al. 2001, and Moy et al. 2001) were looking at low-z galaxies and explored a parameter space that represents local H II regions.
-On the other hand, we do not limit our study to low redshift or to typical Orion conditions but explore more extreme conditions.
-As a result, their parameter space was much narrower, whereas ours is much broader.
+It is worth noting that the studies listed above (Levesque et al. 2010, Kewley et al. 2001, and Moy et al. 2001) were looking at low-z galaxies and explored a parameter space that represents local H II regions.
+On the other hand, we do not limit our study to low-z or to typical Orion conditions but explore more extreme conditions.

-As formerly discussed (§ x.x), the grains we adopt follow the grain size distribution typical of an H II region (Baldwin et al. 1991).
-We did not include PAHs in our simulations.
-PAHs exist mainly in the interface between the H+ region and the molecular cloud region and are thought to be destroyed by hydrogen ionizing radiation.
-Since we do not go past the H+ region and into the PDR, we did not include PAHs in our simulation (Abel & Satyapal 2008; Sellgren et al. 1990).
-Thus, we include a mixture of graphite and carbonaceous grains typical of the Orion Nebula.
-However, since certain grains do not survive in environments with high photoionizing flux because of various sublimation processes (see Laor & Draine 1993), we adopt a step function in our dusty grids (Ferguson et al. 1997; Richardson et al. 2013; Netzer & Laor 1993).
-The grain temperature at log(φH) ≥ 18 is high enough to sublimate both types of grains.
-Accordingly, we do not include grains in these simulations and default to the solar abundances.
-Graphites are able to exist at log(φH) = 17, though it was still too hot for silicates.
-Thus, we include only graphites at this photoionizing flux value.
-Lastly, for log(φH) ≤ 16, all grains (graphites and silicates) are included in the simulations.
-Realistically, the sublimation points for these grains would vary more according to their size, and grain abundances would phase out.
-However, we adopt the above step model for simplicity.

 3.3 Equivalent Width Predictions